 Can I create my own reports?

 Many energy management providers offer reports as part of their solutions.
-But, how flexible and customizable are these reports?
+But, how flexible and customisable are these reports?
 That’s what you need to discover, understand and evaluate.

 Imagine that you’re an energy manager working in an ESCO company for four different projects.
 And, in each one of these projects, the person managing the energy efficiency plan needs to report to three different profiles: CEO, finance director and sustainability manager.